Sirage-t/react-chrome-extension-MV3/README.md

 # React Chrome Extension MV3 Starter

-A boilerplate code to get you started with building chrome extensions (manifest v3) using modern web technologies, namely `react` and `typescript`.
+A boilerplate to get you started with developing chrome extensions (manifest v3) in `react` and `typescript`, with little to zero configuration.

-The tool uses webpack v5 and webpack dev server v4.
+## Features

+- React
+- typescript
+- sass
+- manifest version 3
+- create custom html pages and UI Elements — see [Custom Pages](#custom-pages)
+- create as many scripts as you want, with ES module support and auto build
+- Webpack v5
+- Dev server

 ---